-Healing Grace’s mission is to provide support, guidance, love, and community to families that have suffered (or will suffer) the death of an infant at any stage of pregnancy and within the first year of life.
-We exist to cultivate hope and provide the necessary support for the healing journey after loss including but not limited to; professional and peer support provided in individual, community, video on demand and workshop settings, birth planning, funeral planning support, as well as comfort boxes and other products to support maternal grief.
+Healing Grace’s mission is to cultivate a safe and welcoming space that allows us to provide support, guidance, love, and community to all families that have suffered (or will suffer) the death of an infant at any stage of pregnancy and within the first year of life.
+As we expand our reach and services, we welcome all those that are experiencing grief and loss.
+To know love we will all know grief.
+We exist to foster hope and provide the necessary support for the healing journey after loss including but not limited to; professional and peer support provided in individual, community, video on demand and workshop settings, birth planning support, funeral planning support, as well as comfort boxes and other remembrance items to support all those grieving.

 This is a community that has come together because of loss, but is connected by our mutual vision of hope.

 At Healing Grace, you will find a safe, loving environment to support you in whatever part of the healing process you are in.
 This journey does not have a start or an end.
 It is a continuum that is ever changing.
 From laughter and remembering with a smile one moment, only to feel an overwhelming feeling of sorrow fall over you the next and a need to cry it out, Healing Grace is here for you.

 Thank you for visiting!
 Whether you are here seeking support or here to support our families, we are excited to welcome you to the Healing Grace community.
 We are stronger together.

 Peer Support, 1:1 Family Support, Trauma-Sensitive Yoga/Movement Workshops, Coaching and more

 “Champ Boxes” for mothers that have suffered a miscarriage, stillbirth or a loss due to a life limiting diagnosis; Bodhi’s Totes comfort packages for children; Angel Heartbeat Bears; Comfort Cubs; Brenna’s Book Trunk

 Assist with finding resources custom to the needs of each individual and family